 We are not saying you have to be with people who are only extremely gorgeous or have supermodel-like looks, but you do need to find them attractive and compatible.

-Talking about sexual compatibility, you shouldn’t be with a person who is not compatible with you sexually.
-Your partner might want the both of you to be sexually intimate while you might want to have just sex after marriage – this is an example of a sexually incompatible relationship.
+Talking aboutsexual compatibility, you shouldn’t be with a person who is not compatible with you sexually.
+Your partner might want both of you to be sexually intimate while you might want to have just sex after marriage – this is an example of a sexually incompatible relationship.

 Do you take pride in each other’s accomplishments?

 Is your partner jealous of your accomplishments?
-It’s okay to be jealous of your partner accomplishments but you should get over it in no time.
+It’s okay to be jealous of your partner’s accomplishments but you should get over it in no time.

-If you are in a relationship with a partner who is constantly trying to outdo you, break up and flee from such person.
-This partner will always be jealous of whatever progress it is you made or accomplish.
+If you are in a relationship with a partner who is constantly trying to outdo you, consider breaking up.
+This partner will always be jealous of whatever progress you made or accomplished.
 This is an unhealthy competition and it is never good for ahealthy relationship.